 - retrieves the shared-data corresponds to the received shared-data ID from the register NF when needed.

 - responds the shared data according to the supported feature of the request NF.

+- subscribe and re-subscribe on shared data change event to the register NF or other NF instance within the same NF Set.

 NF:

-- registers its NF profile to the NRF, which may include shared-data ID, and support to handle the shared data retrieval initiated by the NRF.
+- registers its NF profile to the NRF, which may include shared-data ID, and support to handle the shared data retrieval and subscription of shared data change event initiated by the NRF.

 - receives the shared-data ID and the corresponding shared data within the NF discovery procedure.